Hints and tips on how to take care your your hedges and bushes throughout the year.

 For too long has the task of lifting and operating your hedgetrimmer been the least enjoyable part of gardening.
 A physically tiring and laborious challenge, keeping hedges tidy is a crucial element of a tidy garden, but also one that takes time and can often prove hazardous.

 For gardeners trimming the hedges, particularly tall hedges, can prove tiring but achievable work.
 However for the more seasoned green fingered folk, it is often seen as a task that comes with a risk.

 Flymo has taken this into consideration with its latest cordless hedgetrimmer, the SabreCut XT Cordless 18V.
 Designed for ease of use, the lightweight cordless machine contains features that make hedge cutting just a little simpler and little safer.

-Often, hedges and bushes are key visual features of your garden and make a real impact on how your garden looks.
-The beginning of the year is often a good time to trim your hedges and bushes before the summer sun, and warmer weather encourages them to grow.
+Often, hedges and bushes are visual features of your garden and make a real impact on how your garden looks.
+The beginning of the year is typically a good time to trim your hedges and bushes before the summer sun, and warmer weather encourages them to grow.

 Moving (or transplanting) your hedge may seem like a daunting task, but by following our simple guide, you can complete the move as quickly and efficiently as possible.